instadeepai/InstaGeo-E2E-Geospatial-ML/instageo/data/README.md

-# InstaGeo - Data (Chip Creator)
+# InstaGeo - Data

 ## Overview
 Working with raw satellite data typically demands a deep understanding of data processing techniques and specialized expertise, which can create significant barriers for those looking to utilize this data effectively, particularly in initiatives aimed at driving social good

-InstaGeo's Chip Creator aims to fill this gap by enabling researchers to leverage multispectral imagery without the need to handle or process raw satellite data, making it easier to focus on analysis and application.
+InstaGeo aims to fill this gap by enabling researchers to leverage multispectral imagery without the need to handle or process raw satellite data, making it easier to focus on analysis and application.

-By providing gelocated observation records containing 'longitude', 'latitude', 'date' and 'label', chip creator sources the appropriate tiles and creates valid chips with corresponding segmentation maps.

 ## Data Sources
 ### Harmonized Landsat Sentinel - HLS